Storm Jetty

 Every choice explained.

 How the preview picks colors: the lightest swatch becomes the page background, the darkest becomes the text, and the most vivid becomes the button.
-Drag a chip onto any part of the mockup to override it — your arrangement is saved into this page's URL, so copying the link shares it.
+To override: tap a chip to arm it, then click any outlined part of the mockup to paint (or drag the chip there).
+Your arrangement is saved into this page's URL, so copying the link shares it.

 Why it works